mchiriciuc/mppha-dual-mppt/README.md

 # MPPHA dual MPPT for ESPHome

-📡 ESPHome firmware for **Voltronic MPPHA dual MPPT** inverters, ready to integrate with Home Assistant.
+📡 ESPHome firmware for **Voltronic dual MPPT** inverters, ready to integrate with Home Assistant.

 To be used with MPPHA electronic module made esspecially for this purpose